 P: When our eyes are open, we can get distracted and we can dance in a way that is more about an external experience: being seen.
 Dancers reach levels of intimacy with themselves when they wear a blindfold that otherwise would not be there.
 When the blindfold comes off, there’s not that neediness; it’s more about being one’s authentic self.
 I’ve seen it!

 P: What I learned to do that I didn’t know how to do was breathe.
 There had been a sense of meditation in the years that I danced, though I wouldn’t call it meditation.
 It was more of an external experience of energy moving through me that was being given to the audience.
 I wasn’t really experiencing my own spirit.
-Breath is the physical form of spirit.
+Breath is the physical form of spirit, and can be very iberating.
 The journey was about giving and about showing the audience rather than taking the journey inward.
 And once I started finding that connection to my breath, that’s also when I started a regular yoga practice.
 That’s also when I started exploring dance in a whole new way.
 I would put on a music track and I would close my eyes and my body would start moving without the need for any sort of external choreography.
 It started moving in ways that felt like it was my heart moving and my pulse moving.
 The blindfold wasn’t introduced yet, but because my eyes were closed, I started going into the darkness, experiencing a lot of healing through my closed eyes.
 When I would open them, it would go away.
 And so that’s when the laboratory [for Dance of Liberation™] started.
 I also found a teacher training, which was Integral Yoga in New York City.
 After teacher training, I decided that I wanted to dedicate my life to the practice and to the lifestyle of yoga.
 That’s when I was accepted to live at the Integral Yoga institute.

 SM: What drew you to American indigenous practices—something so far away from your own father’s experience as an Orthodox Jew?